 - Spiritual counseling

 At Acadiana Addiction Center we know how stressful discharge can feel.
 You and your treatment team will work to determine the most appropriate option after you leave our inpatient program.
-As Acadiana is committed to continuity of care we have designed two residential programs – one for men and one for women (Belle of the Oaks), in addition to an Intensive Outpatient Program (IOP).
+As Acadiana is committed to continuity of care we have designed two residential programs – one for men and one for women – in addition to an Intensive Outpatient Program (IOP).

 In our residential program, an individual treatment plan will be designed that will allow you to pick up where you left off in the inpatient program.
 The structure, philosophy, and services are much the same as the inpatient program.
 This program lasts for 3 months in which your progress through different phases will be structured and monitored to make your next transition as easy as possible.